 The company shall include in the Life PBR Actuarial Report and in any sub-report thereof:

-1. Assumptions and Margins – A summary of valuation assumptions and margins, including:
+1. Assumptions and Margins – Details on the valuation assumptions and margins, including:

+Tables – For each material assumption, the anticipated experience assumptions, margins, and prudent estimate assumptions used in the model, provided in Excel format.
+Pursuant to VM-20 Section 9.B.1, if neither stochastically modeled nor prescribed, assumptions that are generally considered material include, but are not limited to: mortality, morbidity, acquisition and maintenance expenses, commissions, inflation, non-guaranteed reinsurance features, lapses, premium persistency, partial withdrawals, loans, term conversions and other option elections containing an element of anti-selection.
+Provide a sample calculation demonstrating the methodology used to determine future reinsurance premiums reflecting non-guaranteed reinsurance features, including margins and details of any simplifications and approximations used.
+A complete table of reinsurance premiums is not required.

-Listing – A listing of the finalprudent estimate assumptions and margins for the major risk factors and a description of any changes in anticipated experience assumptions or margins since the last PBR Actuarial Report.
+Changes - A description of any changes in anticipated experience assumptions or margins since the last PBR Actuarial Report.

-b.
-Methods – Description of the methods used to determine assumptions and margins, including the sources of experience and how changes in such experience are monitored.

 c.
+Company Experience Studies – The following information for each risk factor, provided using PBR Actuarial Report Template 3 provided on the NAIC website (link to be determined): the type(s) of policies included by VM-20 product group, the year the most recent experience study was performed, along with the observation calendar years, the policy issue years included, and the length of the lag time used to allow for events reported after the study period.

-Other Considerations – Description of any considerations helpful in or necessary to understanding the rationale behind the development of assumptions and margins, even if such considerations are not explicitly mentioned in the Valuation Manual.
+d.
+Assumption and Margin Development – The following information for each risk factor: description of the methods used to determine anticipated experience assumptions and margins, including the sources of experience (including company experience, industry experience, or other data), how changes in such experience are monitored, any adjustments made to increase mortality margins above the prescribed margin (such as to reflect increased uncertainty with newer underwriting approaches), and any other considerations helpful in or necessary to understanding the rationale behind the development of assumptions and margins, even if such considerations are not explicitly mentioned in the Valuation Manual.

 VM-31 Section 3.C.3.l

-l.
-Adjustments to Mortality Margins – Description and rationale of any adjustments made to increase margins above the prescribed margin.

 PBR Actuarial Report Templates.xlsx